Towards Generalising Neural Implicit Representations: Introduction

 Whilst these properties are impressive, we argue that further useful properties have been left on the table.
 In many of the works making use of implicit methods, training is performed with the loss function targeted only at reconstruction accuracy.
 This approach, whilst clearly effective, misses a significant potential benefit.
 We argue that using a multi task loss, including loss terms related to common tasks such as classification, produces encodings that are equally effective for reconstruction, but that still provide a richer set of features for use in other downstream tasks.
 We suggest that in applications such as augmented reality, where efficient representations are very useful, the ability to encode more than just shape information into the representation is likely to be useful.

-Whilst a number of works have produced impressing and high quality reconstructions using a number of different approaches, there is a general aim in the design neural network encoders to produce features that have meaningful uses beyond a single task.
+Whilst a number of works have produced impressive and high quality reconstructions using a number of different approaches, there is a general aim in the design neural network encoders to produce features that have meaningful uses beyond a single task.
 However, we observe that this aim has not yet translated to implicit representation works.
 Many practical applications of implicit representations to real world problems would benefit from the ability to perform multiple tasks using the same stored data, rather than having to render and re-encode before performing other downstream tasks.

 In this paper, we examine the generation of more descriptive neural representation encodings.
-Through experiments, we show that encodings generated purely for reconstruction can produce poorer results on other tasks.
-Further, we show clearly that the encodings used in neural representations can be trained to develop properties useful for other tasks common in computer vision, without any appreciable reduction in reconstruction performance.
-Whilst this should be possible for any number of tasks or applications such as texture generation, material property estimation, we examine two common tasks in 3D, namely classification and segmentation.
-We also argue that the conventional 3D semantic segmentation task does not translate well to implicit representations, where the object being reconstruction is not or cannot be operated on directly.
-To address this we propose, among other experiments, a re-formulation of the semantic segmentation task that is a more representative formulation of the segmentation task when applied to implicit representations.
+Through experiments, we show that encodings generated purely for reconstruction can produce poor results on other tasks.
+We demonstrate the expected result that the encodings used in neural representations can be trained to develop properties useful for other tasks common in computer vision, without any appreciable reduction in reconstruction performance.
+We then detail surprising results in our hold-out experiments, showing that training encodings on even a single semantic task significantly improves performance on later held out tasks.
+We also argue that the conventional 3D semantic segmentation task does not translate well to implicit representations, where the object being reconstructed is not or cannot be operated on directly.
+To address this, we propose, among other experiments, a re-formulation of the semantic segmentation task that is a more representative formulation when applied to implicit representations.